 Advanced radiation therapy: Image-guided equipment helps us track your tumor during therapy, sparing healthy tissue.
 We can also shape radiation to your tumor’s contours.
 For some GI tumors, radiation during surgery is an option.

 Vascular surgery: Our surgeons include experts in repairing blood vessels.
 Our vascular and cancer surgeons work together to take out challenging pancreatic tumors.

-Research honor: The Knight Cancer Institute is the only cancer center between Seattle and Sacramento to have earned the National Cancer Institute’s top designation for research excellence.
+Complete care: We've earned the National Cancer Institute’s top designation for our leadership in finding new ways to prevent, diagnose and treat all types of cancer.
 Our doctors and scientists strive to bring discoveries in the lab to patients as quickly as possible.

 Highest levels of expertise: The American Cancer Society recommends a major cancer center for stomach and pancreatic tumors.
 We give you the top level of experience and skill for even the most complicated GI cancers.
 We also offer one of the world’s leading experts in GISTs (gastrointestinal stromal tumors).